Background pattern

 • the blood, when caused by one of the conditions listed above

-2. What you need to know before starting to use Teicoplanin Hikma
+2. What you need to know before you use Teicoplanin Hikma

-• if you are allergic to teicoplanin or any of the other components of this medication (listed in section 6).
+• if you are allergic to teicoplanin or any of the other ingredients of this medicine (listed in section 6).

-Consult your doctor, pharmacist, or nurse before starting to use Teicoplanina Hikma if:
+Talk to your doctor, pharmacist or nurse before starting Teicoplanin Hikma if:

 • you are allergic to an antibiotic called “vancomycin”

-• you have had a redness on the upper part of your body (red man syndrome)
+• you have had a reddening of the upper body (red man syndrome)

-• you have a decreased platelet count (thrombocytopenia)
+• you have a low platelet count (thrombocytopenia)

 • you have kidney problems

-• you are taking other medications that may cause hearing and/or kidney problems.
+• you are taking other medicines that may cause hearing and/or kidney problems.

-You may be required to undergo regular tests to check if your blood, kidneys, and/or liver are functioning correctly (see “Other medications and Teicoplanina Hikma”).
+You may have regular tests to check if your blood, kidneys, and/or liver are working properly (see “Other medicines and Teicoplanin Hikma”).

-If any of the above cases apply to you (or if you are unsure), inform your doctor, pharmacist, or nurse before using Teicoplanina Hikma.
+If any of the above applies to you (or if you are not sure), tell your doctor, pharmacist or nurse before using Teicoplanin Hikma.

-Severe skin reactions have been reported with the use of teicoplanin, including Stevens-Johnson syndrome, toxic epidermal necrolysis, drug reaction with eosinophilia and systemic symptoms (DRESS), and generalized acute pustular psoriasis (PEGA).
-If you develop a severe rash or other skin symptoms as described in section 4, stop taking Teicoplanina Hikma and contact your doctor or seek immediate medical attention.
+Severe skin reactions have been reported with the use of teicoplanin, including Stevens-Johnson syndrome, toxic epidermal necrolysis, drug reaction with eosinophilia and systemic symptoms (DRESS), and acute generalized exanthematous pustulosis (AGEP).
+If you develop a severe rash or other skin symptoms as described in section 4, stop taking Teicoplanin Hikma and contact your doctor or seek medical attention immediately.

-During treatment, you may be required to undergo tests to check your blood, kidneys, liver, and/or hearing.
+During treatment, you may have tests to check your blood, kidneys, liver, and/or hearing.
 This is more likely if:

-• your treatment is expected to last a long period of time
+• your treatment is going to last a long time

 • you need to be treated with high loading doses (12 mg/kg twice a day)